wenbo5565/AppliedProject_TrafficSignClassifier/ProjectWriteUp.md

 | .0	      			| 	End of speed limit (80km/h)
 | .0				    | Roundabout mandatory     							|

-For the fourth image, the model is pretty sure the sign is End of all speed and passing limits .
-However, the true sign is speed limit (50km).
-The top five prediction include speed limit sign but with wrong speed value.
+For the fourth image, the model is pretty sure the sign is slippery road .
+However, the true sign is road work.
+The second prediction is road work.
+Based on the result on the second and the fourth image, we can see the model tends to mis-classify road work sign as slippery sign.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|